-The Old Rutlishians AFC (Old Ruts) is made up of ex-pupils of Rutlish School, amateur sportsman from the local community and the friends and relatives of existing players.
-It was reformed after a 58 year absence in the summer of 1990 having originally run from 1907 until 1932 when it folded after being replaced by Rugby as the popular winter sport at the Old Rutlishians’
+The Old Rutlishians’ AFC (Old Ruts) is made up of former pupils of Rutlish School, amateur sportsman from the local community and the friends and relatives of existing players.
+It was reformed after a 58 year absence in the summer of 1990 having originally run between 1907 until 1932.

 The club fielded one side in the Wimbledon and District League Division One during the 1990/91 season and duly won the league and cup double.
 In time for the 1991/92 season the club switched to the Kingston and District League and began to run two teams, with the 3rd and 4th XI’s introduced in 1992/93 and 1993/94 respectively.

 It was during this period that the Ruts enjoyed huge success, working their way up from Division Six right through to the Premier Division, which they won in 1995/96 and again in 1997/98 when they added the League Junior Cup to complete another double.